djohnsonanl/docs.rancherdesktop.io/versioned_docs/version-latest/getting-started/introduction.md

 ## Container Management

 Rancher Desktop provides the ability to build, push, and pull container images along with the ability to run containers.
-This is provided by either the Docker CLI (when you choose Moby/dockerd as you engine) or nerdctl (when you choose containerd as your engine). [nerdctl](https://github.com/containerd/nerdctl) is a "Docker-compatible CLI for containerd" provided by the containerd project.
+This is provided by either the Docker CLI (when you choose Moby/dockerd as your engine) or nerdctl (when you choose containerd as your engine). [nerdctl](https://github.com/containerd/nerdctl) is a "Docker-compatible CLI for containerd" provided by the containerd project.

 ## Kubernetes